DrrHazza/Box-Delivery-BETA/READ ME.md

 - Then extract the file "Delivery Box.exe" (double click then select extract all)

-- Open the extrected "Delivery Box.exe" file
+- Open the extracted "Delivery Box.exe" file

 - Then when "windows protected your pc" opens, click "more info" then "run anyway"